 How do I file my request to seal?

 You must submit a formal written request asking the court to seal your criminal court record(s).
-This written request is called either a petition or a motion.
-You may obtain the petition or motion form from the Clerk’s Office or the Probation Office of the court where you intend to file your request, or download Petition to Seal Record(s) .
+This written request is called a petition.
+You may obtain the petition form from the Clerk’s Office or the Probation Office of the court where you intend to file your request, or download Petition to Seal Record(s) .

 Is there a hearing on my request to seal?

-A judge will conduct a preliminary hearing to determine whether you have presented a prima facie case (essentially a first review to see if you have met your initial legal burden) for sealing your court record(s), or a judge may conduct this review based upon your petition.
+A judge may conduct a preliminary hearing to determine whether you have presented a prima facie case (essentially a first review to see if you have met your initial legal burden) for sealing your court record(s), or a judge may conduct this review based upon your petition.
 The legal standard for your prima facie case is set forth in the case of Commonwealth v.
-Doe, 420 Mass.
-142 (1995).
+Pon , 469 Mass.
+296 (2014).
 If you do not present a prima facie case, your request to seal will be denied.

 If you present a prima facie case, a final hearing will be scheduled.
 The Clerk’s Office of the court division conducting the final hearing must post a public notice for at least seven (7) days that sets out the date, time, and location of the final hearing.
 The Clerk’s Office must also notify the Probation Department of the scheduled final hearing.

 If you are seeking to seal multiple court records, and you present a prima facie case, the final hearing must be scheduled no earlier than thirty (30) days but no later than forty-five (45) days from the preliminary hearing or the filing of the petition.
-You must send a copy of your petition or motion to the Suffolk County District Attorney’s Office at least thirty (30) days before the scheduled final hearing.
+You must send a copy of your petition to the Suffolk County District Attorney’s Office at least thirty (30) days before the scheduled final hearing.
 If you fail to do so, and the District Attorney’s Office has not waived the full thirty (30) days notice, then no criminal records from other court divisions will be sealed at the final hearing.

 What happens after the final hearing?

-After the final hearing, if the judge approves your petition or motion, the judge must make specific findings on the court record giving his/her reason(s) for allowing the sealing.
+After the final hearing, if the judge approves your petition, the judge must make specific findings on the court record giving his/her reason(s) for allowing the sealing.

-The Clerk’s Office of the court that approves your petition or motion must give a copy of the order approving your petition or motion to the Probation Department and to each Clerk’s Office with criminal case(s) listed on your petition or motion.
+The Clerk’s Office of the court that approves your petition must give a copy of the order approving your petition to the Probation Department and to each Clerk’s Office with criminal case(s) listed on your petition.

-The Chief Probation Officer of the court that approves your petition or motion is responsible for notifying the Office of the Commissioner of Probation of the court’s order and OCP will then seal the record(s).
+The Chief Probation Officer of the court that approves your petition is responsible for notifying the Office of the Commissioner of Probation of the court’s order and OCP will then seal the record(s).

 Can I appeal a judge’s decision on my request to seal?

 Yes.
 If you disagree with a judge’s decision on your request to seal criminal records under the terms of G.L. c.
 276, s.
 100C , you can appeal to the Massachusetts Appeals Court.
-The deadlines to appeal are usually very short so you must act quickly.
 The Clerk’s Office will have information on how to appeal, or you should consult with an attorney.